tristanqtn/Pollux/README.md

 |   Antoine Herman    | AntoineHerman |  antoine.herman@edu.ece.fr   |
 |     Evan Debray     |    EvanDbr    |    evan.debray@edu.ece.fr    |
 |  Théophile Broqua   |  TheoLeDozo   | theophile.broqua@edu.ece.fr  |

+### Our Credo

+In addition to helping small businesses by offering them a security solution, we also want to make a contribution to the open-source community.
+We're all very attached to the values of sharing, exchange and community learning that this community embodies.
+Most of us learned to code on our own, in our bedrooms, on open-source dev forums.
+Now it's time for us to give back to the community that has given us so much by making the Pollux project 100% transparent, reusable and documented.
+This is our little contribution to the community dev edifice.